zerodevapp/orchestra/README.md

 # Contract Deployment Tool

+This tool is a command line tool that allows you to deploy contracts to multiple chains determinitically with a single command.
+It uses the [ZeroDev](https://zerodev.app) service to deploy contracts.

 ## Configuration

 1. Inside the `cli` directory, create a `.env` file and fill it out by refering to `.env.example.`